SCHEDULE OF TRAINING COURSES FOR BEGINNERS – 2018

 You can work at your own pace and there is plenty of opportunity for discussion.
 As well as the instructor you will work alongside experienced wallers from the DSWA Lancashire Branch who are there to give you any assistance you require.

 Gloves and all of the tools that you will need are provided but you should wear stout boots, ideally with steel toe caps if you have a pair.
-It’s advisable to bring water-proofs and a hat if it is likely to be cold or wet and remember to bring sun-screen and a sun-hat for courses run during the summer.
+It’s advisable to bring full water-proofs (jacket and overtrousers) and a hat if it is likely to be cold or wet and remember to bring sun-screen and a sun-hat for courses run during the summer.

 A simple, clean toilet is provided at the site.